 I have been privileged to spend my working life supporting people of all ages and backgrounds at points of growth and change in their own lives.
-Twenty years of this was in education as a teacher, school governor, Head of English in a comprehensive school and an inner city college, lecturer and manager – as well as being co-ordinator of one of the biggest Open College Networks in Britain.
-My last thirteen years in this rewarding work was in Access education for adults, including design and delivery of the Access ‘kitemark’ for National Open College Federation.
+Twenty years of this was as a teacher, school governor, Head of English in a comprehensive school and an inner city college, lecturer and manager – as well as being co-ordinator of one of the biggest Open College Networks in Britain.
+My last thirteen years in this rewarding work was in Access education for adults.

-I have worked with individuals with physical and learning difficulties, women offenders on long term sentences, minority ethnic communities, primary & secondary schoolchildren, undergraduate and postgraduate students, Masters degree supervisees and older people in University of the Third Age as well as with teachers, nurses, social workers, therapists, counsellors and other professionals in training and practice.
+I have worked with individuals with physical and learning difficulties, women offenders, minority communities, schoolchildren, students, degree supervisees and hundreds of professionals in training and practice.

-I have worked in charitable, public, private and voluntary sectors with individuals and groups, small and large.
-In addition I have extensive experience as a trainer, group leader, conference organiser and presenter, writer, broadcaster and editor.
+I worked in charitable, public, private and voluntary sectors with individuals and groups, small and large.
+In addition I had extensive experience as a trainer, group leader, conference organiser and presenter, writer, broadcaster and editor.

 I strongly believe that individuals, groups and whole communities can and do grow and change for the better.
-This, along with a fascination with how we learn and how we can unlearn what does not serve us well, in finding creative approaches to problems and painful experiences, has always motivated me and continues to do so.
-I have always loved what I’ve done for a living.
+This, along with a fascination with how we learn and how we can unlearn what does not serve us well, in finding creative approaches to problems and painful experiences, has always motivated me I always loved what I did for a living.

-In 1990 I became an independent therapist and trainer, supervisor, group leader and consultant.
+In 1990 I became an independent therapist and training consultant.

 My training and qualifications

-Graduating from Spectrum in humanistic therapy in 1994, I was accredited by them with the United Kingdom Council for Psychotherapy (UKCP) between 1997 and 2016.
-Both bodies have Codes of Ethics and Conduct to which I subscribed.
-I was Honorary Clinical Associate at Pink Therapy, London – the largest specialist organisation working with gender and sexual diversity (GSD) (see LINKS page) – and spoke, wrote and trained other professionals on the special issues affecting GSD clients.
-I am qualified by Pink Therapy as an Advanced Gender and Sexual Diversities Therapist.
+Graduating from Spectrum in humanistic therapy in 1994, I was accredited with the United Kingdom Council for Psychotherapy (UKCP) between 1997 and 2016.
+I was Honorary Clinical Associate at Pink Therapy, London – the largest specialist organisation working with gender and sexual diversity (GSD) (see LINKS page) – and held their Advanced Gender and Sexual Diversities Therapist qualification.

 In addition I have done the following:

-PAIRS Foundation One year course in Intimate Relationship Skills (100 hours) 1994
+PAIIRS Foundation Intimate Relationship Skills (100 hours) 1994

-Professional Dream work annual four-day workshop with Terry Cooper 1995 – present
+Professional Dream work annual four-day workshop with Terry Cooper 1995 – 2019.

 Anger management training